 Introduction In this article, I’m going to present the best way to map a Java multidimensional array when using JPA and Hibernate.
 While one-dimensional array types have long been supported by the Hibernate Types open-source project, starting with the 2.9 release, you can now persist multidimensional array entity attributes with JPA and Hibernate.

 Introduction The open-source hibernate-types project allows you to map JSON, ARRAY, YearMonth, Month or database-specific columns (e.g. INET addresses).
 In this article, we are going to see how you can map a PostgreSQL Enum ARRAY type to a Java array entity property when using JPA and Hibernate.

 Introduction In this article, we are going to see how we can bind a custom Hibernate parameter type to a JPA query.
 I decided to write this article after one of my hibernate-types framework users created this very interesting issue on GitHub.

 Introduction Recently, I got a very interesting request from one of my readers.
-Since I’ve been providing many custom types to support JSON, ARRAY or nullable Character types, I decided to start a new open-source project to make it easier for you to get this extra Hibernate Types.
+Since I’ve been providing many custom types to support JSON, ARRAY, or nullable Character types, I decided to start a new open-source project to make it easier for you to get these extra Hibernate Types.